johndpope/flikrSwift/README.md

         let transaction = CXTransaction()
         transaction.addAction(startCallAction)
 ````
-This worked - and can be invoked by calling testIncomingCall() in appdelegate - it seems that the voip doesn't adhere to the CallDirectoryHandler though.

 **Limitations with code**
-The out of the CallDirectoryHandler is hard coded to specific numbers.
+The generic CallDirectoryHandler is hard coded to specific numbers.
 This will quickly run into problems when we want to add numbers more dynamically.
 We want our ios app to talk to the extension to refresh / add numbers.
 There's no shared storage / db layer in this app.
 This project achieved this integration - and while I could cherry pick code to incorporate - this is beyond scope of project.
+I added this and wired it up to add numbers - but
 https://github.com/beobyte/GuessWho/blob/master/SharedStorage/SharedStorage.swift